 Her first volume of poetry Contrary Infatuations (Frontenac House, Quartet 2007) was shortlisted for two prestigious awards in 2008.
 She is also the author of the memoir Bibi – A Life in Clay (Prairie Art Gallery, 2009).
 With Edmonton poet Angela Kublik, she is the co-publisher of House of Blue Skies, and co-editor of the bestselling anthologies Writing the Land – Alberta Through its Poets (2008) and Home and Away – Alberta Poets Muse on the Meaning of Home (2010).

-Dymphny is a founding member of the RE:act Art & Community Collective, and currently serves as President of the League of Canadian Poets Council.
+Dymphny is a founding member of the RE:act Art & Community Collective, and currently serves as Past President of the League of Canadian Poets National Council.